irossimoline/angulario-with-custom-dateadapter/README.md

 -If doesnt support INTL, you must override DEFAULT_MONTH_NAMES and DEFAULT_DAY_OF_WEEK_NAMES values into MyDateAdapter.
 -'parse.dateInput' from MY_DATE_FORMATS const, where you specify the format to parse the values as string.
 This should be the date format used by the locale format specified.

-Project created with Angular CLI.
+Project generated with Angular CLI.

 npm dependencies installed:
 `npm install --save moment`